 Welcome 5th graders and parents.
-My name is Stephanie Pinto and this will be my fourth year teaching at Ben Gamla.
+My name is Stephanie Martinez and this will be my fifth year teaching at Ben Gamla.
 I am the Math, Science and Social Studies fifth grade teacher.
 It’s going to be a year filled with exciting labs, projects, centers, independent & group activities.
 I look forward to creating wonderful and meaningful memories throughout the year with all of you!

 Important Dates/ Info:

 Recognize that each place value position is: • 10 times greater that the value to its right • 1 10 of the value of the position to its left • Read and write whole numbers through hundred million. • Use a basic fact and a pattern to multiply mentally by multiples of 10,100, and 1,000. • Fluently multiply multi-digit whole numbers: • five-digit by one-digit • three-digit by two-digit • four-digit by two-digit • five-digit by two-digit • Use equation, rectangular arrays, and area models to illustrate quotients. • Write and evaluate repeated factors in exponent form. • Find whole number quotients of whole numbers using: • strategies based on place value • properties of operations • relationship between multiplication and division. • Simplify numerical expressions applying order of operation rules (multiply or divide from left to right & add or subtract from left to right). • Write numerical expressions. • Evaluate numerical expressions without evaluating them. • Including expressions that may require multiplication up to 1 fraction with a denominator of 10 or less. • Interpret numerical expressions without evaluating them. • Evaluate numerical expressions considering Associate, Commutative, or Distributive Properties, when applicable.